Book Review: 'Smarter Investing' (3rd Edition) by Tim Hale

 This is a comprehensive book containing detailed, technical discussions.
 It's therefore probably unsuitable for investing beginners (Robin and Ben’s book is a good place to start).
 However, for the more experienced investor, this book would be my first recommendation.
 A fourth edition with an updated list of funds would be very desirable.
 In addition, a refresher on the potential downsides of factor investing would be useful, especially considering how the value factor has performed over the last decade.

 Want to find out more

-If you would like to find out more about our retirement planning process and how we may be able to help you, please schedule a free, no-obligation call.
+If you would like to find out more about making smarter investment decisions, please schedule a free, no-obligation call.

 Our office telephone number is 01932 645150.